 That’s why we made this selection of the best free Amazon Prime movies.
 We wanted to highlight that there are some really fantastic movies that are available to watch for anybody who has a Prime subscription.

 The selection is pretty broad.
-You’ll find action movies like The Terminator, classic comedy movies like Groundhog Day, sci-fi movies like Star Trek Into Darkness, and loads more cinematic greats from a host of genres.
-If you want to see all these wonderful films, be sure to sign up for Amazon Prime and get the added benefit of next-day delivery when you order through Prime.
+You’ll find plenty of cinematic treats on the streaming service, and we’ve picked just a small variety of what we deem to be must-see movies from the platform.
+If you want to see all these wonderful films and more, be sure to sign up for Amazon Prime and get the added benefit of next-day delivery when you order through Prime.

 What are the best free Amazon Prime movies?